Sorab K. Ghandhi: Education

-Ghandhi was schooled at St. Joseph's College, Nainital, India, received his B.Sc. in electrical and mechanical engineering from Benares Hindu University in 1947, and his MS and Ph.D. in electronics from the University of Illinois in 1948 and 1951 respectively.
-He is a Zoroastrian by birth, and has three sons, Khushro, Rustom and Behram.
+Ghandhi was schooled at St. Joseph's College, Nainital, India, received his B.Sc. in electrical and mechanical engineering from Banaras Hindu University in 1947, and his MS and Ph.D. in electronics from the University of Illinois in 1948 and 1951 respectively.
+He was a Zoroastrian by birth, and had three sons.

 Career

-While a member of the Advanced Circuits Group, General Electric Company, from 1951–1960, he co-authored the first books in the world on transistor circuits and transistor circuit engineering He was a manager of the Components Group at the Philco Corporation from 1960-1963.
+While a member of the Advanced Circuits Group, General Electric Company, from 1951 to 1960, he co-authored the first books in the world on transistor circuits and transistor circuit engineering He was a manager of the Components Group at the Philco Corporation from 1960-1963.
 During this time, as Chairman of the IRE Standards on Graphical symbols, Task Group 28.4.8, he was instrumental in obtaining international adoption of the US-derived graphical symbol for Transistors and other Semiconductor devices.
-He joined Rensselaer Polytechnic Institute (RPI) in 1963 as a Professor of Electrophysics, and was Chairman from 1967-1974.
+He joined Rensselaer Polytechnic Institute (RPI) in 1963 as a professor of electrophysics, and was chairman from 1967 to 1974.
 He retired from RPI in 1992.